JoeMinecrafter/MaintenanceMode/README.md

 View this resource on spigot: http://www.spigotmc.org/resources/maintenancemode.2548/

-_All players without `maintenance.bypass` are kicked when maintenance mode is entered_
+_All players without the `maintenance.bypass` permission are kicked when maintenance mode is entered_

 ### Preview